jephmann/bootstrapmovie/README.md

 a work in progress.
 I might not include every single folder and file in this project, whether complete or not.

-This is a personal demo project where I attempt combines Bootstrap templates with TheMovieDatabase API.
+This is a personal demo project wherein I combine Bootstrap templates with TheMovieDatabase API.
 I rarely get opportunities to work with pre-existing templates and APIs.
 Whereas I came across these sites on or about the same time, I figured that I might as well work with them both at the same time.